 Whether large or small, the kitchen is often called the heart of the home.
 It’s where we gather to share good food and family memories.
 But thanks to common irritants like grease, smoke, gas, and cleaner residue, the health of that heart could be compromised.
-Indoor air quality (IAQ) is often worse in the kitchen due to these pollutants, which can aggravate allergies and asthma symptoms.
+The indoor air quality in the kitchen is often worse than in other rooms due to these pollutants, which can aggravate allergies and asthma symptoms.

 Clear the air and breathe easier with our tips below.